learnk8s/learnk8s.io/src/deployLaravel/content.md

 Among the basic content you would expect from a Kubernetes resource file, this file defines a set of rules to follow when routing inbound traffic.

-The `laravel-kubernetes.demo` URL will point to the Service where the application is running, as previously labelled `laravel-kubernetes-demo` on port 8181.

 The Ingress resource is useless without an Ingress controller so you will need to create a new controller or use an existing one.

-This tutorial uses the Nginx Ingress controller for routing the traffic.
-Minikube (v0.14 and above) comes with the Nginx setup as an addon which you will need to enable manually:
+Minikube comes with the Nginx as Ingress controller, and you can enable it with:

 ```terminal|command=1|title=bash
 minikube addons enable ingress